strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Wireshark/Wireshark.md

 Cons of **tcpdump**
 >it is contained within the terminal and to be honest, having some visualizations can be very, very helpful when dealing with **large** datasets.

-Unfortunately, Wireshark tends to give up and freeze on very large files.
-Sometimes, we carve data out with **tcpdump** and open it in **Wireshark**.
+Pros of **Wireshark**
+>Great visual representation of networking packets and more.

+Cons of **Wireshark**
+>Gives up and freezes on large files often.

 Basically, it is key to learn and know both.

 Let's get started.